 For me not to be late I usually get off of our house 3 hours before my scheduled shift.
 It’s just about the same time as well when going back home, but there are cases that it may take longer than that.
-It’s really hard to keep my stored breast milk sometimes because it turns out to be spoiled already when I get home or the milk has already been thawed.
+Keeping stored milk when travelling can be hard sometimes due to the very hot weather.

 In the past, I place my expressed milk on our company provided freezer(which is required to be available as per RA 10028 (Chapter III)).
 The milk gets easily frozen which is good, however I found some articles that says “Do not refreeze when its thawed”.
-It also mentions that once it’s thawed you can only store it on the fridge for 24 hours.
+Thawed milk can only last up to 24 hours when it is inside the fridge.

 Since then, I started thinking about a new workaround in storing my breast milk so it will be taken by my baby safely.
 So far, my baby is consistently taking my stored breast milk, that’s why I think it would be nice to share it just in case some working moms also experience the same issue that I had before.